process-analytics/bpmn-visualization-demo-template/README.md

     - in that case, choose a dedicated commit
 - Description
     - briefly explain the contents of the new version
+    - if the `bpmn-visualization` version is updated, mention it
     - make GitHub generates the [release notes automatically](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)
+- Generate and attach an archive of the demo
+  - x
+  - generate the checksum of the archive and store it in a `bpmn-visualization-demo-template-X.Y.Z_checksums.txt` file by running: `sha256sum ./bpmn-visualization-demo-template-1.0.0.zip`
+  - attach the demo and the checksum files as an asset of the release
+  - in the release notes, explain how to run the demo attached to this release

 ## ⚡ Powered by